obonaventure/cnp3/book/network/network.rst

 .. index:: stub domain, transit domain

 Each domain contains a set of routers.
-From a routing viewpoint, these domains can be divided in two classes : the `transit` and the `stub` domain.
+From a routing viewpoint, these domains can be divided in two classes : the `transit` and the `stub` domains.
 A `stub` domain sends and receive packets whose source or destination are one of its hosts.
 A `transit` domain is a domain that provides a transit service for other domains, i.e. the routers in this domain forward packets whose source and destinations do not belong to the transit domain.
-As of this writing, there are about 85% of stub domains in the Internet.
+As of this writing, there are about 85% of stub domains in the Internet [#fpotaroo]_.
 A `stub` domain that is connected to a single transit domain is called a `single-homed stub`.
 A `multihomed stub` is a `stub` domain connected to two or more transit providers.

 .. figure:: fig/network-fig-089-c.png
    :align: center